-Linda Berens Institute provides holistic solutions for increasing human agility and transforming work relationships.
-We work with organizations, leaders, facilitators, and coaches to create safe environments where individuals can bring their whole selves to work.
+Linda Berens Institute provides holistic solutions for fostering growth and transforming relationships.
+We work with individuals, organizations, leaders, facilitators, and coaches to create safe environments where individuals can bring their whole selves to work.

-Our mission is to help organizations, leaders, teams, and individuals have an impact on the world.
-We help individuals increase their sense of well being, relationships, and communication effectiveness using the Berens CORE™ Approach.
+We help individuals increase their sense of well being, communicate more effectively, and improve relationships using the Berens CORE™ Approach.

 We provide . . .

 - Specialized programs that optimize individual differences for strengthening organizational culture, employee engagement, and communication

 - Public workshops and coaching for individuals and leaders who want to realize their goals and intentions and improve their communication and relationships

 - Certification programs, resources and ongoing support for practitioners whose roles are to be change agents and growth agents inside organizations or as independent practitioners